mark-rushakoff/rushakoff-go-style/README.md

 a plain empty struct channel suffices to indicate a complete shutdown.
 Otherwise, a [`sync.WaitGroup`](https://pkg.go.dev/sync#WaitGroup) is appropriate.

+### Goroutines

+#### Prefer named functions

+Creating goroutines from anonymous functions
+(e.g. `go func() { /* do stuff */ }()`)
+is functionally fine.

+However, if a goroutine is going to be long-lived, the stack traces are significantly more readable when they are actual methods or functions.
+An anonymous function will be mentioned in the stack trace like `example.com/somepackage.Foo.func1`.

+But if you instead use a method or a declared function, the stack trace will instead use `example.com/somepackage.Foo.handleIncomingConnections`, which once again simplifies work for the person reading the stack trace.
+They may still have to go open the file to read what `handleIncomingConnections` is actually doing on the line in the stack trace, but at least they have the opportunity to make a judgement call on whether `handleIncomingConnections` is meaningful in the current debugging session, instead of being forced to look up what the anonymous function is doing.

 ## Tests

 ### Parallel tests